Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 2- Disconnecting the Limiter Wire in Zero 10X

-You can follow the steps to boost up speed in Zero 10X by disconnecting the wires.
+You can follow the steps to boost up speed of Zero 10X scooter by disconnecting the wires.

 Steps: